crusoecloud/dbrx_inference_tutorial/README.md

 In this tutorial, we will be running DBRX-Instruct on L40S instances provided by Crusoe Cloud using the CLI.
 First, ensure that you have the CLI installed by following the instructions [here](https://docs.crusoecloud.com/quickstart/installing-the-cli/index.html) and verify your installation with `crusoe whoami`.

 ## Starting a VM
-We'll run DBRX-Instruct on an L40S.8x instance with our batteries-installed NVIDIA image.
+We'll run DBRX-Instruct on an L40S.8x instance with our batteries-included NVIDIA image.
 To create the VM using the CLI, run the following command:

 ```bash
 crusoe compute vms create \